MatiWK/matronite-next-mongo-typescript/README.md

 ### Hi, this is my little side project.
 It's an app similar to patronite.
-Basically a platform where creators upload videos only available for other users behind a paywall.
+Basically a platform where creators upload videos, which are only available for other users behind a paywall.